TUW-GEO/fibgrid/README.rst

 Grid realization
 ----------------

-Three different Fibonacci grids can be directly loaded with different sampling distances.
-Each grid can be loaded with spherical coordinates or WGS84 coordinates.
+Three different Fibonacci grids can be directly loaded with different sampling distances (6.25 km, 12.5 km and 25 km).
+Each grid is given in spherical and WGS84 latitude and longitude coordinates.

-- 6.25 km (N=6,600,000)
+- approx. 6.25 km (N=6,600,000)
-- 12.5 km (N=1,650,000)
+- approx. 12.5 km (N=1,650,000)
-- 25 km (N=430,000)
+- approx. 25 km (N=430,000)

 .. code-block:: python